 If you’re looking to take out a mortgage in Portugal, how much you’ll be able to get and on what terms depends on a few factors.
 These include your residency status, employment status, and financial circumstances.

-Almost everyone with a good credit score can get a mortgage in Portugal.
+Almost everyone with a good credit score can get a mortgage loan in Portugal.
 As in other countries, having a secure job and a stable income will improve your chances of getting approved.
 It is, however, possible to get a home loan if you’re self-employed or retired.

-There are also no restrictions on foreigners taking out a mortgage in Portugal.
-However, it is likely to be easier to get a home loan if you have Portuguese residency.
-Expat residents can borrow at a higher loan-to-value level and have a greater choice of lenders and deals.
 For expert help finding a lender that meets your needs, try a service like Upscore.
 Their advisors can match you with your ideal Portuguese mortgage offer.

 Mortgage rates in Portugal

-As mentioned above, mortgage rates in Portugal are heavily influenced by the Euribor.
+Mortgage interest rates in Portugal are heavily influenced by the Euribor.
 When a borrower takes out a variable-rate mortgage, it’s usually charged as the Euribor rate, plus a fixed percentage.
 There are five different Euribor rates – including a one-month, three-month, and six-month rate.
 To illustrate, if the relevant Euribor rate is 1% and the mortgage charges Euribor plus 2%, the borrower would pay an interest rate of 3%.

-It can be hard to give an estimate of mortgage rates in Portugal, as they can change very quickly.
-For example, in 2022, the average rates on new mortgages rose from 0.81% in January to 1.47% in June.
 You can find the latest Bank Lending Rate (the average rate charged by banks when lending to individuals) on the Trading Economics website, which is updated monthly.

-How much can you borrow in Portugal?
+How much can you borrow for a Portuguese mortgage?

 The amount of money you can borrow when taking out a mortgage will largely depend on whether you have resident or non-resident status in Portugal.
 To become a resident, you’ll need to adhere to a series of rules, including spending at least 183 days of the year in the country, having a registered address, and paying Portuguese taxes.